Why did we do this?

 We know that thousands of volunteers are already giving their time to volunteer in their local hospital, helping to transform the lives of patients and their carers.
 When they do, anecdotal evidence suggests this is both beneficial for the patient and the volunteer.

-We have been drawn to a pioneering group of hospitals who are using simple and smart techniques to increase the impact of their volunteers.
-These techniques include:
+We were drawn to a pioneering group of hospitals, including King’s College Hospital NHS Foundation Trust, London who use simple and smart techniques to increase the impact of their volunteers such as:

 - Barts Health NHS Trust

 - Kingston Hospital NHS Foundation Trust

 The Department of Health funded four hospital trusts with up to £50,000 each over 12 months since May 2015.
 The aims were to expand the reach and impact of youth volunteering schemes, and to share the evidence of the impact that volunteering has had on patients and their families.
 The trusts are:

 - Royal Free London NHS Foundation Trust

 - University Hospital Southampton NHS Foundation Trust

 - Western Sussex Hospitals NHS Foundation Trust